HARSHAN-ASMODAY/namakarikadai/README.md

-# NAMA KARI KADAI - Restaurant Website
+# Delicious Foods - Restaurant Website

 A fully responsive, visually captivating, and high-converting restaurant website built with React and modern web technologies.
 This project showcases authentic Indian cuisine with a focus on user experience, conversion optimization, and beautiful design.